rethinkdb/rethinkdb-rs/8-architecture/faq.md

 [csd]: /docs/install-drivers/

+## How scalable are changefeeds? ##

+The changefeeds architecture is designed to enable each client to open multiple realtime feeds.
+Since modern web and mobile applications often have tens of thousands of concurrent clients, RethinkDB's feeds are designed to be extremely scalable.
+You should be able to open thousands of concurrent active feeds on a single RethinkDB node, and scale to tens or hundreds of thousands of feeds across a RethinkDB cluster.

 ## What are the system requirements? ##

 The RethinkDB server is written in C++ and runs on 32-bit and 64-bit Linux systems, as well as OS X 10.7 and above.
 Client drivers can run on any platform where their languages are supported.